-Microwave Cranberry Curd ~ a quick and easy method for making a thick tangy microwave cranberry curd — slather this gorgeous spread on anything and everything!
+Microwave Cranberry Curd ~ a quick and easy method for making a thick tangy microwave cranberry curd — slather this gorgeous spread on biscuits, toast, scones, you name it!

 Anything that gets me from the craving stage to the eating stage as quickly as possible is a hero in my book, so I’m in love with my microwave curd method.
 It takes you from fruit juice (or puree) to a thick spoonable curd in minutes.
 And by the way, there is NOTHING better than freshly made warm curd, so sneak a few mouthfuls before you refrigerate it.

 But the method isn’t the only great thing about this recipe.
 The idea of making a cranberry curd is one of those light bulb moments — cranberries are the only other fruit besides lemons that have that natural twang — they were meant to be curded!
 This beautiful simple spread makes instant luxury out of a piece of toast (or biscuits, English muffins, croissants, etc.) But it also works as a filling component in desserts.
-And that’s just what I did with mine — I’m going to post it tomorrow, so don’t go too far!
+And that’s just what I did with mine ~ try my Cranberry Gingersnap Pie, or my Cranberry Walnut Shortbread Bars for starters.

 I’ve got lots of other inspiration for using fresh seasonal cranberries ~

 - WHAT TO EAT NOW: FRESH CRANBERRIES

 - Don’t worry too much about what liquid you use for the cranberry puree, if you don’t have pure cranberry juice, use water.